Award-Winning Sales Representative

 9. MOVING COSTS - Vary considerably depending on services provided, as well as the time and distance involved.
 Get several flat-rate quotes.
 There may be security and elevator charges in condo moves.

 10. TAXES DUE ON SALE - These include capital gains tax on investment property and taxes for non-resident sellers.
 These costs are sizeable, sometimes as much as 25% of the price.
-Consult a tax professional for expert guidance.
+There is a new Vacant Property Tax in 2023, equivalent to 1% of the appraised value.
+Seller beware.
+The tax man is lurking.
+Always consult a tax professional for expert guidance before selling.

 At Your Service ...
 Happy to Help :)